 A nicely stacked pile of firewood is the perfect place for a mouse nest.
 If you store your firewood off the ground at least 18 inches, it will greatly decrease the number of mice you find in it during the winter.
 You should also avoid storing your firewood near any of the entrances into your home to avoid easy access into your home.

 Seal Mice Holes & Entry Points

 It is important to give your home a thorough inspection for any places that a mouse can gain entry into your home.
-You may not realize this, but a mouse can squeeze their way through a hole the size of a dime.
-If you have any holes or cracks into your home, they should be repaired as soon as possible to avoid a mouse problem.
+You may not realize this, but a mouse can squeeze its way through a hole the size of a dime.
+If you have any holes or cracks in your home, they should be repaired as soon as possible to avoid a mouse problem.

 Remove Clutter as Mice like Messy Rooms

 Is your garage full of boxes and other clutter?
 You may want to start organizing things and getting rid of any clutter that you don’t need.
 Mice will make their nests in these places as long as you let them.
 You should always keep basements and crawl spaces neat and tidy as well to avoid a mouse problem.

 Maintain Landscaping to Keep Mice out of Garden